Suggester/Documentation/support-bot-privacy.md

 ![Logging Example](https://cdn.discordapp.com/attachments/802590021575639111/947440412115755018/logging-example.png)

 ## Questions
 If you have any questions about the bot, please join the [support server](https://suggester.js.org/support) and open a ticket in the `#support` channel.
-If you're not comfortable with using the bot, simply reach out to `Suspense#4615` in direct messages, however this approach will still require you to join the aforementioned support server.